Preparedness Plan Sections

 - Immediately notify supervisor and/or Human Resources contact of his or her diagnosis; and

-- Remain out of the workplace until they are cleared to return to work by public health officials
+- Remain out of the workplace until they are no longer infectious according to the latest guidelines from the CDC and they are cleared to return to work by public health officials.

 If an employee qualifies as a Confirmed Case, then the County will:

-- Assist the Calhoun County Public Health Department with a close contact investigation, and ensure employees who worked in close proximity to the positive individual are aware;
+- Assist the Public Health Department with a close contact (individuals within 6 ft. for more than 15 minutes) investigation, and ensure employees who worked in close proximity to the positive individual are aware;

 - Ensure that the entire workplace, or affected parts thereof (depending on employee’s presence in the workplace), is thoroughly cleaned and disinfected;